 Thanks for stopping by my blog!
 I have been blogging since my third year of law school–2009.
 During that time, I was helping my sister (who was also my roommate) cope with the loss of a loved one, and I knew that baking delicious goodies would be the perfect distraction.
 Despite my being a busy grad student, I baked something nearly every day that year.
 I also started exploring with cooking different things and making smoothies–something I have always loved to do.

 The following spring, I graduated in the middle of the recession.
 Instead of looking for a job, I decided it would be the perfect opportunity for me to move to France for a year.
 I had a plan: Eat (and blog!) my way through France.
 My love of macarons and determination to make them myself arose from this chapter in my life.
 While living in the suburbs of Paris, my roommate Sophie, a novice baker, came home with a macaron cookbook.
 To my surprise, she successfully made macarons simply by following the instructions.
 I decided that I, too, could master one of the toughest things to bake: the macaron.
-This was the moment that my passion for food and baking turned into something that I wanted to make my profession.

 I have always loved baking and both of my grandmothers were known far and wide not only for their generous and strong spirits, but for their amazing cakes.
 My dad’s mother, Willie Mae, grew up in Prairieville, Louisiana–just miles east of Baton Rouge where I was raised.
 Growing up in a place with culture and food as vibrant as south Louisiana has had an endless effect on me, my outlook, and certainly my cooking.
 My maternal grandmother, Leona, grew up during the depression in an urban area, so she has a particular knack for making foods stretch and making masterpieces with few ingredients.